GoogleChrome/developer.chrome.com/site/en/docs/webstore/identify_user/index.md

 This tutorial builds an extension using the [Google OAuth2/OpenID][google-openid] endpoint and the [Chrome Identity API][identity-api].
 When the user clicks the [action][action], the extension will launch a consent screen.
-After the user signs in to their Google account; the background console will log their information.
+After the user signs in to their Google account; the background will log their information in the console.

 To identify the user with Google OAuth2/OpenId, follow these steps: